Vibrobots— Tiny Robots from Scratch

-Understand the difference between open, closed, and short circuits.
+- Understand the difference between open, closed, and short circuits.

 OverviewVibrobots are tiny robots powered by a vibrating motor, like the type found in cell phones.
 In this lesson plan, your students will learn about engineering design as they build their own vibrobots from craft materials.
 No previous experience with robots is required!